quicwg/base-drafts/draft-ietf-quic-transport.md

 As a result, the size of the packet number encoding is at least one bit more than the base-2 logarithm of the number of contiguous unacknowledged packet numbers, including the new packet.
-Pseudocode and examples for packet number encoding can be found in {{sample-packet-number-encoding}}.
+Pseudocode and an example for packet number encoding can be found in {{sample-packet-number-encoding}}.

 At a receiver, protection of the packet number is removed prior to recovering